Acceptance Policy/Waiting List

 Activities & Crafts

-All of craft time is spent in learning new songs or singing old favorites.
+Learn new songs or sing old favorites.
 You won’t be disappointed.
 You can participate all 4 days if you like.

 Crazy for chalkboard projects?
-Come use some of the trendiest crafting tool.
-You will be using a variety of materials to create a project of your design.
+Come use some of the trendiest crafting tools.
+You can learn how to do the lettering on those projects.

 Fabric Art & T-shirt/Bandana Bracelets

 We have stencils, paints, etc. for you to use on your own t-shirt or pillowcase.
-You might also want to make a unique bracelet out of an old t-shirt or bandana.
+You might also want to make a unique bracelet out of an old t-shirt or bandanna.

 Shrinky Dinks® and Perler Beads